 Staying in the UK and Aviva has partnered up with fellow Bristol-based Tumelo to roll out a transparent investment pilot across a selection of Aviva’s pension members.

-Those taking part will have access to Tumelo’s platform, which will enable them to see the companies their pensions are invested into, and give them a voice on the environmental, social and governance issues they care about.
+Those taking part will have access to Tumelo’s platform, which will enable them to see the companies their pensions are invested in and give them a voice on the environmental, social, and governance issues they care about.
 It aims to help the 55% of consumers who don’t know where their pension is invested.

 Finally, I thought this was an interesting one.

 Allianz Life has announced a leadership change, introducing Jasmine Jirele as the company’s new President and CEO.